danforthcenter/plantcv/docs/segment_id.md

     [plantcv.morphology.segment_sort](segment_sort.md)).
     - hierarchies - Hierarchies of segment objects (output from either [plantcv.morphology.segment_skeleton](segment_skeleton.md) or
     [plantcv.morphology.segment_sort](segment_sort.md)).
     - mask - Binary mask for plotting.
-If provided, segmented and labeled image will be overlaid on the mask.
+If provided, segmented and labeled image will be overlaid on the mask (optional).
 - **Context:**
     - Plots segmented image with segment ID's.
 The segmented image output can be used in downstream functions, such as [plantcv.morphology.segment_angle](segment_angle.md), [plantcv.morphology.segment_curvature](segment_curvature.md), [plantcv.morphology.segment_euclidean_length](segment_euclidean_length.md), [plantcv.morphology.segment_path_length](segment_pathlength.md), [plantcv.morphology.segment_tangent_angle](segment_tangent_angle.md).
-    The labeled image can inform the order that segments are analyzed for all downstream functions.
+    The labeled image can inform the order in which segments are analyzed for all downstream functions.

 **Reference Images**